LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 There is something called the first 'null' or zero-point frequency point:

 $$\mathbf{f_{null}} = \frac{f_s}{\mathbf{N}}$$

-Where $f_s$ is the signal samples
+- Where $f_s$ is the signal samples

 If the value of N is perfectly poise it can completely cut off and nullify a singal.
 Imagine 2 time steps passed where the agent crosses a white (1) and black (-1) stimuli.
 If averaged over a window of 2 the signal is 0.

-This helps to explan the periods for substantial improvement as we decrease the in-window, e.g. when we moved from 170 to 160.
+This helps to explain the periods for substantial improvement as we decrease the in-window, e.g. when we moved from 170 to 160.

-Each simulation will be characterstics by periods of wall-induces oscialisation determined by the fixed velocity, corridor dimensions and patters.
-The result will be that full cycles occur as a given number of simulation steps, on average.
+Each simulation will be characterised by periods of wall-induced oscialisation determined by the fixed velocity, corridor dimensions and patters.
+The result will be that full cycles occur when a given number of simulation steps have occured.
 When the window_n matches this number, the controller will be fed high quality, clean signals during the run, resulting in good centering behaviour and direct diagonal paths.

-### 2. Experiment with the margin size.
+## 2. Experiment with the margin size.

 How small or large does it need to be to make the controller fail?